GitHub Copilot vs Tabnine: Security, Privacy, Pricing (2026)

 What Is GitHub Copilot?

 GitHub Copilot is Microsoft's AI coding assistant, built on OpenAI models and trained on public code.
-It provides inline completions, chat-based assistance, and multi-file editing capabilities.
-All processing happens on Microsoft Azure servers, with various tiers offering different privacy guarantees.
-It's the most widely adopted AI coding tool.
+It provides inline completions, chat-based assistance, and multi-file editing.
+All processing happens on Microsoft Azure servers, with three tiers offering different privacy guarantees.
+It's the most widely adopted AI coding tool, with over 1.3 million paid subscribers as of mid-2024.

 What Is Tabnine?

 Tabnine is an AI code completion tool that predates Copilot and offers unique deployment flexibility.
-You can use Tabnine with cloud models, local models running on your machine, or fully self-hosted enterprise deployment.
-This makes Tabnine particularly attractive for security-conscious organizations that can't send code to external servers.
+You can use Tabnine with cloud models, local models running entirely on your machine, or fully self-hosted enterprise deployment.
+This makes Tabnine particularly appealing for organizations that can't send code to external servers.

 Security Feature Comparison